MysteriousGUYBruh/DroidFridgelauncher/README.md

 ## What this repository contains

-This repository is intended to contain the public launcher-side framework for DroidBridge Launcher, including Android UI, settings, instance management, renderer configuration, input handling, legal screens, and compatibility scaffolding.
+This repository is intended to contain the public launcher-side framework for Vanta Launcher, including Android UI, settings, instance management, renderer configuration, input handling, legal screens, and compatibility scaffolding.

 Depending on the branch, release, or build configuration, this repository may include experimental or in-progress launcher components.